feelosophy13/incomeGenderAnalysis/README.md

 ![Alt text](./images/histogram_of_male_and_female_individuals_age.png)<br />
 ![Alt text](./images/histograms_of_age_of_males_and_females_who_never_married.png)<br />

-Mann-Whitney U test (a non-parametric means comparison test) was performed to see if the means age difference between men and women was significant.
+Mann-Whitney U test (a non-parametric median comparison test) was performed to see if the median age difference between men and women was significant.
 The test rendered a p-value of 0.162 (greater than 0.05), which allowed me to retain the null hypothesis and conclude that there exists no statistically significant difference in average age between men and women.

 <h3>Work hours per week by gender</h3>
-There appeared to be some noteable difference in the average number of work hours per week between men and women.
+There appeared to be some noteable difference in the number of work hours per week between men and women.

 Average work hours per week for men who have never married: 38.7<br />
 Average work hours per week for women who have never married: 35.3<br />